Floppy/progblocks/index.md

 Blocks could be initially 3d printed for prototyping.

+## Contributing

+Pull requests to improve the idea, or to start implementing it, are greatly appreciated.
+I probably don't have time to build this for a good while, but if anyone wants to, go ahead.
+Get involved on the [GitHub repository](https://github.com/Floppy/progblocks).

 ## License

 The idea is that this would be an Open Hardware project, with open source code.
 The idea is currently under a Creative Commons BY-SA 4.0 license.